admin-ch/CovidCertificate-App-Config-Service/README.md

 on behalf of the Federal Office of Public Health FOPH.
 The app design, UX and implementation was done by [Ubique](https://www.ubique.ch?app=github).

+# Services
+This backend is used by the apps to get their configuration for various parameters.
+Currently this includes:

+* Information boxes
+* FAQ entries
+* Force update

 ## Contribution Guide

 This project is truly open-source and we welcome any feedback on the code regarding both the implementation and security aspects.